vasugamdha/agent-file/README.md

 ## 👾 Download Example Agents

 Browse our collection of ready-to-use agents.
+To contribute your own Agent File to the repo, simply [open a pull request](https://github.com/letta-ai/agent-file/compare)!

-To use one of the agents, simply download the agent file (`.af`) and upload it to Letta (instructions [here]()), or any other framework that supports agent files.
+To use one of the agents, download the agent file (`.af`) by clicking the link below, then upload it to Letta or any other framework that supports agent files.

 |        Agent Type            | Description | Download |
 |------------------------------|------------|----------|